nkaviya315/suba/README.md

-Personal assistance for senior citizens
+Personal assistance for senior who are self reliant